wangit124/Hackeye.io/README.md

 ### Frameworks and tools (Hackaday.io API as main):

   1. SVG animations with Tweenmax, Timeline, Greensock js
-  2. Node/Express for backend routes and API calls
+  2. Node/Express for URL routes and backend API calls
   3. EJS and Vanilla JS for client side API calls and rendering
   4. Testing using NightWatch JS and NPM debugging tools
   5. Hosted on Heroku server